Thulli Vilayadu

-Thulli Vilayadu is a 2013 Tamil comedy thriller film written and directed by Vincent Selva and produced by D. Govindaraj.
+Thulli Vilayadu is a 2013 Tamil-language comedy thriller film written and directed by Vincent Selva and produced by D. Govindaraj.
 The film features newcomer Yuvaraj, Deepthi Nambiar, Soori, and Sendrayan in the lead roles.
 Prakash Raj and Jayaprakash play important roles with comic shades.
 Srikanth Deva has scored the music, while S. K. Boopathy has cranked the camera and V. T. Vijayan did the film's editing.
 The film released on 28 June 2013.

 Plot

-Raghu (Yuvaraj), Mano (Soori), and Thangavelu (Sendrayan) are faithful for politicians Singam (Prakash Raj) and Samipillai (Jayaprakash).
+Raghu, Mano, and Thangavelu are faithful for politicians Singam and Samipillai.
 Both politicians are fighting for 200 million rupees, which is meant to be used to bribe the people for the upcoming elections. in the meantime, the three men decide to jump in this and take it for their advantage.
 The men decide to go to Rajasthan to hide.
-On their trip, they meet a girl named Yamuna (Deepthi Nambiar), who is claimed to be Asin's younger sister.
+On their trip, they meet a girl named Yamuna, who is claimed to be Asin's younger sister.
 What is the next part of the chapter?